tum-lkn/QUEST/README.md

 **QUEST: User-Based Quality of Service Aware Uplink Resource Scheduling**

-QUEST is an experimental framework for evaluating uplink resource scheduling strategies in 5G NR systems with a focus on user-centric QoS metrics such as latency and throughput.
+QUEST is a QoS-aware UL scheduling framework that exploits the 5G QoS model alongside network and device context to efficiently allocate radio resources.

 ---